 - Works by and about John Gay and the 18th and 19th Century British Stage

 - Limited Editions Club

 Special Collections holds material primarily for researcher use and access.
 However, it also holds items to assure their preservation and security, including Early imprints (prior to 1800), non-standard formats (i.e. broadsides, miniature book that are 10cm. and under), fragile bindings, and other items requiring extraordinary storage or supervised handling.
 Special Collections does not acquire collections of artifacts but may accept a small number of artifacts when those items are integral to a specific collection.

 Special Collections may consider accepting donations of unique items or collections, even if they fall outside of its primary collecting areas.
-To discuss the possibility of donating materials and to learn about our gifts policy, please contact the Archivist & Special Collections Librarian at The Ames Library, or the Development Office, at Illinois Wesleyan University.
+To discuss the possibility of donating materials and to learn about our gifts policy, please contact the Archivist & Special Collections Librarian at The Ames Library, Illinois Wesleyan University.